University of New Hampshire: Fraternity and sorority life

 Approximately 15% of undergraduate students are affiliated with fraternities and sororities recognized by the university.
 The Office of Student Involvement and Leadership, the Inter-fraternity Council (IFC) and Panhellenic Council (Panhel) oversee the 13 recognized social fraternities and eight recognized social sororities.
 Many of the fraternities and sororities have houses on Madbury Road and Strafford Avenue in Durham.
 These houses are not owned by or on university property.
 In addition, several unrecognized fraternities continue their operations despite derecognition from the university.

 The school's first fraternity was Zeta Epsilon Zeta, which was established in 1894.
 In March 1917, it became a chapter of Sigma Alpha Epsilon.

-Underrepresented students

-Elizabeth Virgil

-The first African-American graduate of the University of New Hampshire was Elizabeth Virgil, who graduated in 1926 with a bachelor's degree in Home Economics.
-She was from the nearby town of Portsmouth, New Hampshire, and attended college at the urging of her mother, Alberta Curry Virgil, a housekeeper.
-Virgil later founded a scholarship in her mother's memory.

 Current Demographics

 According to College Factual's 2021 Diversity Report 9,849 undergraduates were white, 419 Hispanic, 339 Asian, 255 multi-ethnic, 125 Black or African-American, and 1 pacific Islander.
 The race of an additional 542 was unknown and 417 international students were not counted in the survey.
 Among graduate students, 1,031 were white, 35 Hispanic, 26 Black or African American, 24 Asian, 15 multi-ethnic, and 1 pacific islander.
 The races of 41 graduate students were unknown and an additional 277 were international and not counted in the survey.